Family Skiing | Ski Holidays with Children

 - Little packs of tissues for those runny noses!

-- Make time for a breakfast packed with carbohydrates (e.g cereal) to provide energy for skiing.
+Make time for a breakfast packed with carbohydrates (e.g. cereal) to provide energy for skiing.
 Full bellies make happy skiers!

-- Wear warm, waterproof clothing – several thin layers are best as they trap warm air.
+Wear warm, waterproof clothing – several thin layers are best as they trap warm air.
 Looj for moisture-wicking, quick-drying fabrics.
-Good gloves make a big difference to little fingers!
+Good gloves make a big difference to little fingers.

-- Apply sun screen (Factor 30 or higher) and lip balm with SPF before you head out for the day and take spare lip balm and sun screen with you
+Apply sunscreen and lip balm with SPF before you head out for the day and take spare lip balm and sunscreen with you.

-- Before your child heads off to ski school or snow kindergarten (the equivalent for littler ones) make sure you pack them a little chocolate or sweet treat plus some fruit to keep their energy levels up, and something to drink
+Before your child heads off to ski school or snow kindergarten (the equivalent for little ones) make sure you pack them an energy boosting snack and something to drink

 Peak Retreats voted 'Best Family Ski Tour Operator'

 We know family ski holidays.
-Peak Retreats was voted Best Family Ski Tour Operator at the Family Traveller Awards 2015 and was a finalist in the Family Travel Awards 2017.
+Peak Retreats was voted Best Family Ski Tour Operator at the Family Traveller Awards 2015, was a finalist in 2017 and won again in 2018!

-We pride ourselves on offering a service that is tailored to families that gives skiers the opportunity to discover the real French Alps in some of the most family friendly ski resorts.
+We pride ourselves on offering a service that is tailored to families that give skiers the opportunity to discover the real French Alps in some of the most family-friendly ski resorts.